WilliamQLiu/williamqliu.github.io/_posts/2018-02-10-sql-for-mere-mortals.md

 ## Database Structure

-To check that your database structure is sound, consider the following:
+In order to make sure that your database structure is sound, let's take a look at:

-For columns:
+* Columns
+* Tables

+### Database Structure (Columns)

+Since columns are our smallest data structure, let's look at them first:

 * Is the column name descriptive and meaningful for everyone in the entire organization?
   Remember that several departments might use the database